-That’s why supply chain resilience should become the main focus of supply chain management strategy.
-It’s crucial to discover vulnerabilities and address them, for example, by carefully choosing your suppliers and diversifying partner portfolio or using multiple carriers to safeguard your delivery activities.
+That’s why supply chain resilience should become the main focus of the supply chain management strategy.
+It’s crucial to discover vulnerabilities and address them, for example, by carefully choosing your suppliers and diversifying your partner portfolio or using multiple carriers to safeguard your delivery activities.

-Transparency across all supply chain operations and data analytics are vital for enhancing resilience.
+Transparency across all supply chain operations and data analytics is vital for enhancing resilience.
 Modern technologies help scrutinize data from multiple internal and external sources, spotting trends and defining opportunities.
 That allows supply chain managers to not only timely react to disruptions but also to predict them and take proactive measures.

 Today, technology can help automate and streamline all supply chain processes.
 So, let’s look closer at what exactly can be done.

 Digitizing supply chain management operations

 Enhancing your supply chain with modern digital solutions will allow you to improve your operations and increase efficiency.
 Let’s see how technology can transform every single aspect of any supply chain.

 A brief overview of the main supply chain management modules